Erie Belle: The boiler

 Following the explosion, the remains of the ship were dragged closer to shore and disassembled, leaving the boiler about 20 metres offshore.
 An illegal attempt to salvage the boiler then pulled it to its current position close to the shoreline.
 Depending on the level of the lake from year to year, the boiler can be completely out of the water, or in shallow water within a metre of shore.
-The beach where the boiler now rests partly buried in sand, about 3 km south of Kincardine's harbour, is named Boiler Beach.
+The beach where the boiler now rests partly buried in sand, about 2 km south of Kincardine's harbour, is named Boiler Beach.

 The largest visible part of the boiler is the outer casing of the fire box, the lower end of the boiler, which is oriented toward the south.
-The boiler is resting on what was originally the side through which fuel would have been stoked into the firebox.
+The boiler is resting on what was originally the side through which fuel would have been stoked into the firebox, buried in the sand up to 1 m deep.
 The base of the flue, which would have carried smoke and exhaust gasses to the ship's funnel, is now nearly buried in the sand and points to the north.
-Between the flue and the firebox is a tangled, broken area that would have originally held steam tubes.
+Between the flue and the firebox is a tangled, broken area that would have originally held the flue end of fire tubes.
+The shell, a large portion of the boiler containing the fire tubes, is missing, believed destroyed in the explosion.